webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-The plugin make Webpack setup easily and intuitive.

 This plugin allows to use an HTML template as a starting point for all dependencies used in your web application.
-All source styles, scripts specified in HTML are processed, and the extracted JS, CSS are saved to the output directory.
+All source files of scripts, styles, images specified in HTML are processed automatically.
+All processed files are extracted and saved to the output directory.
-The plugin automatically substitutes output filenames into the generated HTML file.
+The plugin automatically substitutes the output filenames of the processed resources in the generated HTML file.

 💡 **Highlights**

-- An entry point is an HTML template.
+- You can define an HTML template as an **entry point**.
-- Source scripts and styles can be loaded directly in HTML using `<script>` and `<link>` tags.
+- You can specify source scripts and styles directly in HTML using `<script>` and `<link>` tags.
-- All JS and CSS files extracts from their sources specified in HTML.
 - You can inline JS, CSS, SVG, PNG **without additional plugins and loaders**.
 - You can use a template engine like [EJS](https://ejs.co), [Handlebars](https://handlebarsjs.com), [Nunjucks](https://mozilla.github.io/nunjucks/) and others **without template loaders**.
-- This plugin works like the [pug-plugin](https://github.com/webdiscus/pug-plugin) but the entry point is a `HTML` template.

-How to create multiple HTML pages with html-bundler-webpack-plugin, see the [Webpack boilerplate](https://github.com/webdiscus/webpack-html-scss-boilerplate).
+- You can pass a data into the template.

 > If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.